desmos-labs/desmos/x/posts/spec/02-concepts.md

 The las time the post has been edited.

 ## Attachment
-An attachment represent something that can be added to a post in order to enrich it or give it some additional use cases.
+An attachment represents any kind of media that can be attached to a post, such as (but not limited to): an image, a GIF, or a poll.

 ### Subspace ID
 The [subspace] ID indicates the ID of the Dapp where the attachment is hosted and lives.